Pay, Time Off & Work Hour Calculators

 When does overtime start?

-This calculator shows hours above 40 as overtime hours, but actual overtime rules can vary.
+This calculator starts at 40 hours, but the threshold is editable and actual overtime rules can vary.

 Should I include PTO hours?